ryanburge/ryanburge.github.io/_posts/2017-03-09-college_watch_list.md

 library(sp)
 library(leaflet)
 library(magrittr)
+{% endhighlight %}

+I had to get the dataframes into the right format for the leaflet package to work properly.
+That required some cleaning and some merging.
+The most important thing I did was use the geocode function in the [ggmap package](https://cran.r-project.org/web/packages/ggmap/ggmap.pdf) to acquire the longitude and latitude of every college on the list.
+Unfortunately it wasn't 100% accurate, but it got it right most of the time.

+{% highlight r %}
 college <- read_csv("D:/mapping_colleges/chronicle.csv")
 college$name <- college$`ï»¿"College"`
 geocodes <- read_csv("D:/mapping_colleges/geocodes.csv")

 merge <- cbind(college, geocodes)
 geocodes$X1 <- NULL
 merge <- na.omit(merge)

 wgs84<-CRS("+proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs +towgs84=0,0,0")
 ourCoords <- data.frame(lon = merge$lon, lat = merge$lat)
 ourSpatialPoints <- SpatialPointsDataFrame(ourCoords, data = data.frame(ID = merge$name), proj4string = wgs84)
 {% endhighlight %}

+I also wanted to create a helpful pop up whenever the user clicked on one of the dots.
+Here I created a pop up that did two things.
+First, it the name of the college.
+Second, it gives the composite score which indicates overall financial health.

 {% highlight r %}
 pop<-paste0("<b>Name</b>: ",ourSpatialPoints$ID, "<br>",
             "<b>Composite Score</b>: ",merge$`Composite Score`)
 {% endhighlight %}

+I really liked the look of a darker map, so I wanted to use that as my base.

 {% highlight r %}